 - Invest in a keychain remote opener – Stop using that remote you clip to your visor and get a keychain remote opener that you can leave on your keys.

 - Keep it locked – Put a deadbolt on the door between your house and garage; is it really that much of an inconvenience to have to use a key each time you come home?

 - Make sure the door from your garage into your house is as secure as your front door – Ensure you have a strong, sturdy door made out of solid-core wood or reinforced steel and install an Anti-Kick device like the Door Devil on it!

 - Don’t leave your garage door open – It is amazing how many people just leave their garage door open all the time.
 It’s just inviting someone to pop their heads in and grab something.

 - Install a wide-angle peephole in the door between your house and your garage – You’ll at least be able to see what’s going on if you hear a strange noise; rather than opening the door to find out.

 - Frost or cover your garage windows – Don’t do thieves any favors by enabling them to see when your vehicle is gone, a better idea would be to replace the door with one that lacks windows.

-- Padlock the throw latch on your garage door when you’re out of town – If you don’t have a manual lock on your garage door, you can use a c-clamp tightened down on each side of the door track to effectively “lock” down the door.
+- Make sure your garage door is in excellent condition.
+If needed, contact local garage door repair companies for maintenance.
+Also, padlock the throw latch on your garage door when you’re out of town.
+If you don’t have a manual lock on your garage door, you can use a c-clamp tightened down on each side of the door track to effectively “lock” down the door.
 It’s similar to those small window track locks you can buy for your home interior windows.

 - Don’t neglect maintenance on the mechanical parts of your roll-up garage door and keep an eye out for corrosion.